babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 The above list is what defines a good comment. **However**, we still have to remember that **every** comment **is our failure** to name our code better.
 If someone gives you a good hint how to remove a comment without sacrificing readability **we should go for it**.

 ### How can we replace a comment?
-In case of a **what** comments usually it is very easy to replace a comment.
-Usually, it's all about taking what comment says and create a variable or function with such a name.
+In case of a **what** comment it is usually very easy to replace it by taking what the comment says and create a variable or function with such a name.

 ### How do we comment?